 Part D

-Prescription Part D Coverage Overview
+Part D Prescription Coverage Overview

 Medicare Part D is drug coverage provided and administered by private insurance companies.
 Part D covers brand-name and generic prescription medication and insulin.
-Each plan determines the medications it will cover, and the costs associated with each medication.
+Each plan determines the medications it will cover and the costs associated with each medication.

 Part D Open Enrollment